Pla de Bages and its unique heritage

 Bodegas Abadal, Picapoll, DO Pla de Bages, 2018.
 13.5%

 Abadal can trace its roots back to 1199, over 35 generations of the Roquetta family.
 With 70 hectares today farmed sustainably, they were one of the last to succumb to Phylloxera.
-Abadal has been in the vanguard for rediscovering local grape varieties.
+As a result, Abadal has been in the vanguard for rediscovering local grape varieties.
 Indeed, Picapoll Blanco can now be considered the white signature of this land.
 Some maintain that it’s the Piquepoul of southern France.
 Though this isn’t the case, it may be related to Clairette.

 On this evidence, Picapoll is of far higher quality than both of those.
 It’s made a real comeback, and this brilliant example from Abadal was the first 100% Picapoll to come to market.
 Made in stainless steel and given three months lees ageing, with no malolactic fermentation.
-Pale gold, this has peach and herb aromatics, creamy yet fresh texture and a tangy citrus persistency, with hints of fennel.
+Pale gold has peach and herb aromatics, creamy yet fresh texture, and a tangy citrus persistency, with hints of fennel.
 Super wine and great value.
 Try it with creamy cheeses, seafood, and crab.
 Martinez £14.99

 Bodegas Abadall, Franc, DO Pla de Bages, 2017.
 14%

 Again from Abadal, Franc is a red blend, of 50% Cabernet Franc, 40% Tempranillo, and 10% Sumoll, given four months maturation in old French oak.
 Made for young drinking, it’s mid-ruby in colour with a darker violet rim.
-Aromas of Cab Franc’s pencil shavings along with cherry and red berries.
+There are aromas of Cab Franc’s pencil shavings along with cherry and red berries.
 Smashing fresh acidity means this is a dangerously quaffable and versatile red.
 Ideal with salami and with the irresistible Pa Amb Tomaquet (Catalan bread rubbed with tomato).
 Martinez £11.99

 CanSerra dels Exibis, Exibis, DO Pla de Bages, 2016.
 13.5%